Get a demo of Culture Amp

 How does Higher Education compare?

-On the lower side, people in Higher Education had much lower favorable scores than average in Action, Company Performance, and Feedback & Recognition.
+On the lower side, people in Higher Education had much lower favorable scores than average in Action, Feedback & Recognition, and Service & Quality Focus.

-People working in Higher Education are less engaged than Fund Raising, Sports: Clubs & Admin, Logistics & Transport, and Public Company.
+People working in Higher Education are less engaged than Education Management, Education, Utilities, and Internet.

-The highest scoring question for Higher Education had 87% of people agreeing that they know what they need to do to be successful in their role (+0% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Higher Education had 89% of people agreeing that they know how their work contributes to the goals of %[Company]% (-1% compared to overall) while they were generally most positive about Management.

 Which questions matter the most?